thengl/GeoMLA/README.md

 Note from the maps above that some hot spots in the prediction error maps from previous days might propagate to other days, which indicates spatiotemporal connection between values.
 This shows that RFsp connects space and time in a similar way as the model-based geostatistics.

 In summary, Random Forest seems to be suitable for generating spatial and spatiotemporal predictions.
 Computing time, however, can be a cumbersome and working with data sets with &gt;&gt;200 point locations (hence &gt;&gt;200 buffer distance maps) is problably not yet recommended.
+For all other details please refer to the paper.

 References
 ----------